-Measles, also called rubeola, is one of the most contagious infectious diseases.
-It is marked by symptoms that are similar to a common cold, as well as a characteristic red rash.
+Measles, also called rubeola, is a viral infection that's one of the most contagious infectious diseases in the world.
+The disease is marked by symptoms that are similar to a common cold, as well as a characteristic red rash.
+Between 2000 and 2010, the global incidence of measles decreased by 66% and the mortality caused by the disease decreased 74%, according to a report published in the journal The Lancet.
 Less than two decades ago, measles was almost wiped out in the United States, thanks to vaccines.

-To test for measles, a doctor will simply examine the patient for telltale symptoms, such as spots inside of the mouth and the skin rash.
-If a doctor has any doubt, a blood test may be ordered to confirm infection, according to the Mayo Clinic.
+To test for measles, a doctor will examine the patient for telltale symptoms, such as spots inside of the mouth and the skin rash.
+If the doctor has any doubt, they may order a blood test to confirm infection, according to the Mayo Clinic.

 Young children are much more susceptible to the virus.
 According to the Mayo Clinic, measles kills 100,000 people a year, most under the age of 5.
 Pregnant women and those with a compromised immune system are also at risk of severe complications.

 There is no specific drug for treating measles.
 Instead, doctors treat the symptoms.
 "This means we provide/advise hydration, antipyretics (e.g., acetaminophen) for comfort and fever control, airway humidification in patients with respiratory tract involvement," Marty said.
 Though not licensed in the United States for the treatment of measles, some pediatricians have used Ribavirin, an antiviral medication, to treat severe pneumonia caused by measles, Marty added.